BSH Home Appliances Corporation Website Legal Policy Statement

-You may have seen the following warning associated with our products, as well as on other products purchased from other manufacturers:
+You may have seen the following warnings associated with our products, as well as on other products purchased from other manufacturers:

 This warning is the result of a law passed in California in 1986, referred to as the California Safe Drinking Water and Toxic Enforcement Act of 1986, or more generally referred to as "Proposition 65."

 The warning does not mean that our products will necessarily cause cancer or reproductive harm.
 Moreover, a Proposition 65 warning does not mean a product is in violation of any product-safety standards or requirements.
-In fact, the California government has clarified that “[t]he fact that a product bears a Proposition 65 warning does not mean by itself that the product is unsafe.”
-The government has also explained, “You could think of Proposition 65 more as a ‘right to know’ law than a pure product safety law.”
-See http://oehha.ca.gov/prop65/background/p65plain.html .
+The government has described Proposition 65 as a ‘right to know’ law.

 What is Proposition 65?

-Proposition 65 also requires warnings to be placed on any product, product packaging, or literature accompanying a product that contains or may contain any of the 800-plus chemicals that the California Air Resources Board considers harmful.
-As noted above, many of the elements listed under Proposition 65 have been routinely used in everyday consumer items for years without documented harm.
+Proposition 65 requires businesses to provide a warning before causing exposure to any of the 800-plus chemicals that the California Office of Environmental Health Hazard Assessment (OEHHA) considers to be a carcinogen or reproductive toxicant.
+As noted above, many of the chemicals listed under Proposition 65 have been routinely used in everyday consumer items for years without documented harm.

-A warning must be given if the listed chemical is merely present in a product unless a business demonstrates that the exposure it causes poses "no significant risk."
-With respect to carcinogens, the "no significant risk" level is defined as the level which is calculated to result in not more than one excess case of cancer in 100,000 individuals exposed over a 70-year lifetime.
+A warning must be given if the listed chemical is merely present in a product unless a business demonstrates that the exposure exceeds a safe harbor level.
+With respect to carcinogens, the safe harbor level is defined as the “no significant risk level,” and calculated as the level that would not result in more than one excess case of cancer in 100,000 individuals exposed over a 70-year lifetime.
 In other words, if you are exposed to the chemical in question at this level every day for 70 years, theoretically, it will increase your chances of getting cancer by no more than 1 case in 100,000 individuals so exposed.

-A Proposition 65 warning generally means one of two things: (1) the business has evaluated the exposure and has concluded that it exceeds the "no significant risk level"; or (2) the business has chosen to provide a warning simply based on its knowledge about the presence of a listed chemical without attempting to evaluate the exposure.
-BSH has chosen to provide a warning based on its knowledge about the presence of one or more listed chemicals without attempting to evaluate the level of exposure, as not all of the listed chemicals provide exposure limit requirements.
-With BSH's products, the exposure may be negligible or well within the “no significant risk” range.
+A Proposition 65 warning generally means one of two things: (1) the business has evaluated the exposure and has concluded that it exceeds the safe harbor level; or (2) the business has chosen to provide a warning based on the potential presence and exposure to a listed chemical without attempting to evaluate the actual exposure.
+BSH has chosen to provide a warning based on its knowledge about the presence of one or more listed chemicals without attempting to evaluate the level of exposure, as not all of the listed chemicals have established safe harbor levels or other exposure limits.
+With BSH's products, the exposure may be negligible or well within the safe harbor level range.
 However, out of an abundance of caution, BSH has elected to provide the Proposition 65 warnings.

 Why does BSH include this warning?